fubar2/toolfactory/README.md

 A test is generated using small sample test data inputs and parameter settings you supply.
-Once the test case outputs have been produced, they can be used to build a new Galaxy tool.
+Once the test case outputs have been produced, they can be used to build a new Galaxy tool and optionally test it with planemo.

 The supplied script or executable is baked as a requirement into a new, ordinary Galaxy tool, fully workflow compatible out of the box.
 Generated tools are installed via a tool shed by an administrator and work exactly like all other Galaxy tools for your users.